Albert Cobo

-Albert Eugene Cobo (October 2, 1893 – September 12, 1957) was an American politician who served as mayor of Detroit from 1950 to 1957.
+Albert Eugene Cobo (October 2, 1893 – September 12, 1957) was an American politician who served as mayor of Detroit from 1950 until his death in 1957.

 Early and personal life

 Albert Cobo was born in Detroit on October 2, 1893.
 He married his childhood sweetheart, Ethel; the couple had two daughters, Jean and Elaine.

 Early career

 Cobo opened and ran two candy stores in Detroit, while attending night school to study business administration and accounting at the Detroit Business Institute.
 After completing his studies, he sold his stores and went to work for Burroughs Corporation, working his way up to an executive position.
 In 1933 during the Great Depression, the Burroughs Adding Machine Co. lent Cobo, an accountant, to the city for six months to help it fix its troubled books.
 He subsequently ran for and was elected Detroit City Treasurer in 1935.

 As treasurer he helped keep tax-delinquent Detroiters in their homes through a seven-year tax payment plan.
 The move helped endear him to voters, and, after seven terms as treasurer, he was elected mayor in 1949.